 The special mouthguard, called a Mandibular Advancement Device (MAD) keeps your tongue and other soft tissue in place by keeping the lower jaw forward.
 Worn while you sleep, it fits over the upper and lower teeth so it stays in place during the night.
 This keeps the airway open and keeps oxygen flowing to your body and brain all night long, just like a CPAP machine is designed to do.

 Sleep apnea experts are now recommending use of this type of mouthguard for mild cases or when using a CPAP machine has proven to be too much of a problem.
+That means it is a good option for all but higher risk patients.

 Benefits of Sleep Apnea Mouth Guards